Transient Reviving Dynamics with an Exact Solution for Delay Differential Equations: Discussion

 \section{Discussion}

+In this paper, we have expanded upon a formal solution using the $W$ function to encompass a class of non-autonomous DDEs.
+Additionally, we introduced a method to construct exact solutions for this class of DDEs and demonstrated its effectiveness in approximating dynamics when the initial function is not significantly different (see Appendix).
+In fact, even though we have only used the princeple branch of the $W$ function, one can use other branches or multiple combinations of branches if needed to approximate the pre-specified initial function.
+These advancements enable us to explore a wider range of peculiar behaviors arising from delays.

-This paper delves into the unexplored realm of reviving dynamics in delay differential equations.
-Through a combination of numerical computations and the application of approximate expressions employing the $W$ function, we have successfully unveiled the characteristics of this phenomenon.
-While previous research has delved into the concept of specific delay values inducing resonance in systems with delay feedback \cite{ohirasato1999,kentaohira2022,kentaohira2023}, the phenomenon explored in this paper also exhibits common traits, including the emergence of a minimum value for the reviving time point.
+We discussed the phenomenon of reviving dynamics induced by delay as an exemplar of such intriguing behaviors.
+While previous studies have explored specific delay values inducing resonance in systems with delay feedback\cite{ohirasato1999,kentaohira2022,kentaohira2023}, the phenomenon examined in this paper also shares common traits, such as the emergence of a minimum value for the reviving time point.
+We also note that oscillatory reviving dynamics can be obtained in other ways, such as simple harmonic oscillators with time-varying dissipative coefficients or other time-dependent potentials.
+Typically, however, these systems are described by second-order differential equations and/or with explicit oscillating external forces.
+As presented here, delays can induce this sort of reviving dynamics without such elements.

-Our aspiration is that within the class of delay differential equations, where approximate solutions using the $W$ function are derived in this paper, various transient phenomena can be further analyzed.
-This analytical exploration represents another avenue towards achieving a broader understanding of the intricate dynamics within delay systems.
+Our aim is that within the realm of delay differential equations, various transient phenomena can be further scrutinized.
+This analytical exploration may open up another pathway towards attaining a deeper understanding of the intricate dynamics within delay systems.